KenKundert/networth/README.rst

 date_formats:

-    A string that contains the expected date format of the *updated* subfield in Arrow form.
+    A string that contains the allowed date formats separated by white space.
+    Any spaces is a specific format is replaced by an underscore so that it is not confused as more than one format.
+For example a format of 'MMMM YYYY' would be represented as 'MMMM_YYYY'.
+The formats allowed are those supported by Arror.

+    May also be a list of strings, where each represents a valid date format.

 asset_color: